-For share options granted which require both service conditions and the completion of an initial public offering ("IPO"), cumulative share-based compensation expenses for options that have satisfied the service conditions will be recorded upon the completion of the IPO.
+Share option were granted contained both a service condition and required completion of an IPO.
+The IPO was completed on August 17, 2020 and options for which the service condition had been met became vested.
+The remaining options will vest as the service conditions are met.
 All transactions in which goods or services are received in exchange for equity instruments are accounted for based on the fair value of the consideration received or the fair value of the equity instrument issued, whichever is more reliably measurable.